balupton/plant-vs-animal-products/README.md

 ### General; I like murdering people, I like the taste, it makes me feel important
 Unfortunately [conspicous consumption](http://en.wikipedia.org/wiki/Conspicuous_consumption) is [ending the world](http://balupton.tumblr.com/post/80568628703/nasa-funded-study-industrial-civilisation-headed-for)...
 Is that [selfish](http://balupton.tumblr.com/post/79544841478/off-to-get-tied-up-malnutritioned-then-murdered) and [oppressive](http://balupton.tumblr.com/post/64768987175/stories-from-indonesia-live-export-investigation) image really the image you want to risk people having of you?
-Perhaps its time to reconsider what your actions (your purchases, your votes with your dollar) are saying about you?
+Perhaps it's time to reconsider what your actions (your purchases, your votes with your dollar) are saying about you?

 ### General; The disadvantaged can only afford junk food